In a perfect world, your web pages rank on the first page of Google for every keyword.

 - What is SEO ranking?

-- Find where your website or blog rank on Google search engines
+- Find at which positions your site ranks on Google search engines

 - Check Keyword Rankings for Blog Posts

 - Competitor Keyword Analysis

 - Find traffic distribution per each keyword in Google SERP